 In the event of partial or full school closures, the full school curriculum will continue to be delivered seamlessly through remote learning.
 Students will have a timetable made available on the school website and lesson materials will be provided for every lesson.
-Instructions for each lesson will be made available in Satchel One.
-Students will be set work and provided with access to instructional tuition via YouTube, Google Meet and/or Oak National Academy.
+Instructions for each lesson will be made on Google Classroom.
 Students will also be able to view supporting teaching resources and complete and submit work in Google Classroom using their school email credentials to log in.

 It is the responsibility of subject leaders to ensure all students have access to the timetabled lessons in their subject area.
-Teachers - directed by their subject leader(s) - must upload to the appropriate platforms all required teaching materials by the start of the school day (08.30) for the classes and lessons they have been assigned.
+Teachers - directed by their subject leader(s) - must upload to Google Classroom all required teaching materials by the start of the school day (08.30) for the classes and lessons they have been assigned.
 Where teachers are delivering 'live' teaching, all details of the lesson should be made available to pupils before the start of the school day.
 No teacher will be expected to plan and/or deliver more lessons than exist on their normal teaching timetable.

-The pastoral team will be responsible for monitoring student engagement with online work, including recording student activity on Satchel One and work submission data, as well as monitoring attendance registers to live lessons.
+The pastoral team will be responsible for monitoring student engagement with online work, as well as monitoring attendance registers to live lessons.
 Where students are not engaging with remote learning, pastoral leaders are responsible for coordinating parental contact.